Courses may include

 ELTN 1014 - Motor Control and Relay Logic

-This course provides the learner with a sound practical knowledge of industrial motor control, ladder logic and sequential control system fundamentals.
+This course provides you with a sound practical knowledge of industrial motor control, ladder logic and sequential control system fundamentals.
 Conventional control circuits for industrial motors will be analyzed, constructed and tested.
 Sequential control problems will be studied in order to design relay logic controller solutions.
 Practical design methodology and implementation will be stressed.
-The learner will also be introduced to the concept of a programmable logic controller (PLC).
+You will also be introduced to the concept of a programmable logic controller (PLC).

 ELTN 1107 - Commercial Print Reading

 This course covers the theory and practice required to read plans and blueprints.
-Learners apply the fundamentals of blueprint interpretations.
-Learners will also read floor scaled plans, elevation plans, section drawings, detailed drawings, plot plans, and specifications related to the electrical trade.
+You will apply the fundamentals of blueprint interpretations.
+You will also read floor scaled plans, elevation plans, section drawings, detailed drawings, plot plans, and specifications related to the electrical trade.
 Estimating skills for projects are also covered in this course.

 ELTN 2001 - Integrated Energy Systems / Smart Grid Technology